tusharshahrs/pulumi-homelab/azure-native-workshop/02-serverless/03-provisioning-infrastructure.md

 Finally, declare a stack output called endpoint to export the URL of the Azure Function using the defaultHostName.
 Now, if you inspect the type of the app.defaultHostname, you will see that it's `pulumi.Output<string>` not just `string`.
 That’s because Pulumi runs your program before it creates any infrastructure, and it wouldn’t be able to put an actual string into the variable.
 You can think of `Output<T>` as similar to `Promise<T>`, although they are not the same thing.

 You want to export the full endpoint of your Function App.
-Add this to the end of your code.
+Add this to the end of your code after the functionapp called `app`

 ```python
 ...